Qovery/documentation/website/docs/using-qovery/configuration/lifecycle-job.md

 </Steps>

 ## Deployment Management
-Have a look at the [Deployment Management][docs.using-qovery.deployment.deployment-management] section for more information.
+Have a look at the [Deployment Management][docs.using-qovery.deployment] section for more information.

 ## Force Run
 You can force the execution of a job independently its deployment status by: